 If you carry a cellphone in your pocket, you may have heard that it can zap sperm and lead to infertility.
-Not so fast, a University of Utah doctor says.
+Not so fast, a University of Utah doctor warns.

-He also points out that "sperm count varies all the time, meaning from hour to hour, day to day, month to month."
+Sperm count can change from hour to hour, day to day, and month to month.
 To truly achieve a representative sample, men's sperm quality would need to be monitored for a long time.

 Rather than focus on the insignificant variable of cellphone use, Hotaling says it's more important to look at other, more easily modifiable factors when it comes to determining male fertility.
 Diet and exercise are two such examples.

-But age matters most.
+However, there is one factor that matters most—age.
 "People are waiting until later in life to conceive, so infertility is on the rise," he says.

 Many factors can contribute to the possibility of male infertility.
 The good news?
 There is help.
 If you and your partner have concerns about conceiving, reach out to your provider to get started.